 Before you go out and spend tons of money on equipment, ask yourself what kind of photographer you are.
 Are you just hoping to take some good photos on your next vacation?
 Or are you looking to pursue photography as a serious hobby?
 Maybe you even want to go pro someday.
 If you are just looking to take some good snapshots on your next vacation, an inexpensive consumer-grade DSLR or a small “Point-n-Shoot” would be just fine.
 If the conditions are right, and you know what you’re doing, you can even take pretty decent shots with a smart phone camera.

-On the other hand, if you are going to get up at ungodly hours, put up with nasty weather, drive long distances, fight grizzly bears, and rescue the Princess just to get the next great landscape photo… you’ll probably want a DSLR (Digital Single Lens Reflex).
+On the other hand, if you are going to get up at ungodly hours, put up with nasty weather, drive long distances, fight grizzly bears, and rescue the Princess just to get the next great landscape photo… you’ll probably want a DSLR (Digital Single Lens Reflex) or Mirrorless camera.
 So, what camera should you get?
 If you are truly a beginner and can’t tell the difference between shutter speed, ISO, and aperture, any DSLR camera will work for you.
 Choose a company you feel you can trust, and look for positive reviews online.
-If you want something a little better than the basics, you can consider investing in a mid-level DSLR (Canon sells the 50D and 60D in this range – and we’ve used those, so we feel comfortable telling you they are excellent cameras.
-Other companies have similar options in a range of prices.)
+If you want something a little better than the basics, you can consider investing in a mid-level DSLR or Mirrorless.
 These cameras will be bit more rugged than your average consumer level camera, and will fare better in harsh outdoor weather.
 Take good care of them, and they should last for years, too.

 What lens should I purchase?